College of Humanities & Sciences

 Human Interactions, Social Relationships, Global Institutions

-The Jefferson College of Humanities and Sciences has a laser focus on human social interactions and relationships, from the individual to regional, national and international institutions.
-Here the philosopher meets the political scientist, the sociologist meets the community activist, the historian meets the mathematician, the writer meets the physicist, in a place where transdisciplinary collaboration defines our teaching and our research.
+The College of Humanities and Sciences focuses on human social interactions and relationships, from the individual to regional, national and international institutions.
+This is where philosopher meets the political scientist, the sociologist meets the community activist, the historian meets the mathematician, the writer meets the physicist—in a place where transdisciplinary collaboration defines our teaching and our research.
 The faculty of the College of Humanities and Sciences teach both in its major programs and in the Hallmarks Program for General Education, supporting the education of professionals with awareness of all the national and global issues that impact their professional and personal lives.

 The combined BS in Psychology/OTD in Occupational Therapy degrees are designed for students who know they want to pursue professional careers as occupational therapists or counselors.